Farmers/Herders clashes: Reps initiate Climate Change Bill to tackle insecurity - Vanguard News

 By Johnbosco Agbakwuru

-The joint team was from the National Assembly and the Ministries of Justice and Employment.

-Speaking to journalists, Chairman of the House of Representatives ad-hoc committee on Climate Change, Rep Samuel Onuigbo, said climate change has significantly contributed to the raging problem of insecurity faced in the country.
+Speaking to journalists, Rep. Samuel Onuigbo, who is the President, GLOBE Nigeria and Chairman, Climate Parliament Nigeria, said climate change has significantly contributed to the raging problem of insecurity faced in the country.

 Onuigbo, who represents Ikwuano/Umuahia North and South Federal Constituency of Abia State, was Chairman of the House Committee on Climate Change in the 8th Assembly and had sponsored the bill on Climate Change in 2016 but it was not assented to by President Muhammadu Buhari after it was passed into law.